 The duration of the trip lasts from meeting at Chinggis Khaan International Airport (UBN) / Ulaanbaatar until the flight home from the same airport.
 The flight there and back might take an extra day, depending on where you are travelling from.

 8 days enduro motorcycle rental Shineray Mustang 150 cc.
 Professional local motorcycle guide with mechanic and back-up van.
 Petrol and daily motorcycle maintenance is included in the price.
 GoBeyond motorcycle tour guide with years of experience.
+GoBeyond’s official motorbike gear partner is FUEL, gear up for Mongolia on their site with the special discount code for our guests.

 Advanced motorcycle skills: can ride for five to six hours, comfortable with any terrain and weather conditions.
 No experience required for pillions and for those who travel in the back-up car.

 Very changeable weather, it can be dry, rainy, sunny, cloudy.
-Anything is possible between 5 – +30°C.
+Anything is possible between 5 – +30°C. It’s worth being prepared for anything.

 Maximum 12 riders with mixed nationalities in 1 group for each backup crew (back up van, mechanic and guide).
 In one camp we can handle a maximum of 2 groups.